 The Front Page of the old Matt & Phil’s Band website.
 Designed by Phillip Harrington.

 Phil Harrington and I started writing songs for a project we initially called “funfolk” but eventually we decided on “Matt & Phil’s Band.”
 A video I put together for one of our songs, “Overcast” is here.
 When I was living in Los Angeles the second time, I found out that my Father-In-Law’s cousin is Carol Farhat from Fox.
 I sent her one of the demo cd’s that I put together of some of our songs and she did listen to the demo.
 She said to just keep doing what we were doing.
 That was quite encouraging of her and I never forgot her for those kind words.
-As we explored our options with the songs, we also drifted into other avenues.
+As we explored our options with the recording & release of our songs, we also drifted into other avenues.

 Above video: “Love On My Mind,” a song Barbara Lopez and I co-wrote as performed by Vocalist Elise Everett, Barbara Lopez, and her Jazz Combo band on KPIG in Watsonville, CA.

 Barbara Lopez, a piano composer at Cabrillo College, started writing songs with me because we were introduced through Anthony Fesmire.
 While the collaboration did not last, a few of our songs remain.

 Register Pajaronian Wedding Announcement, 2002.
 If you look closely, you will see a nod to my Music Business ambitions – I was still writing songs with Phil Harrington at that time.